Peripheral Vascular Disease

 - Restricted mobility

-- Severe pain when the narrowing of the artery is significant or totally blocked
+- Severe pain when the artery is very narrow or blocked

 - Thickened, opaque toenails

-The symptoms of peripheral vascular disease may resemble other conditions.
-Consult your physician for a diagnosis.
+The symptoms of PVD may look like other conditions.
+See your healthcare provider for

 How is peripheral vascular disease diagnosed?